 How To Select Your Automated Gate & Access System – Your Ultimate System Design Guide

-An automated gate and access system can be as simple as pushing the button on a garage door opener to open and close your gate.
-It can be as sophisticated as a computerized entry and vehicle proximity reader where your system knows your car and automatically opens the gate as you approach while recording, managing and sharing every transaction.
+An automated electric gate can be as simple as pushing the button on a garage door opener to open and close your gate.
+Automatic gates can also be as sophisticated as a computerized entry and vehicle proximity reader where your system knows your car and automatically opens the gate as you approach while recording, managing and sharing every transaction.

-This “How To” article will address each step in the design of your system from the selection of the gate to the access control components.
+This “How To” article will address each step in the design of your automated gate system from the selection of the gate to the gate devices and accessory components.
 The steps include:

-Swing gates are more popular in residential applications.
+Swing gates are more popular for residential jobs.
 Home owners prefer the look of the estate type entry where the gate swings open to welcome you.
-These gates are available in both single and double drives.
-Some considerations if you have selected an automated swing gate.
+These gates are available in both single and double swings.
+Some considerations if you have selected an automated swing gate:

-- Consider if the gate should swing in or out.
-Automated swing gates may swing in or out.
+- Should the gate swing in or out – Automated swing gates may swing either way.
 However, the vast majority swing out.
-This is because most drives slope down from the house to the street.
-Swing gates must remain level as it swings open.
-If the gate is swinging in, it may bottom-out on the drive before it swings all the way open.
+This is because most driveways slope down from the house to the street.
+Swing gates must remain level as they swing open.
+If the gate is swinging in, it may bottom-out on the driveway before it swings all the way open.
 This may be an issue if your approach from the street to the gate is short.
-There should be at least two car lengths as guests are prone to back-up when they see the gate open out.
+There should be at least two car lengths of room as guests are prone to back-up when they see the gate open out.
 If there is not enough distance from the gate to the adjoining street, guest may be backing-up into traffic.

-- Consider a double drive gate over a single swing.
-Single swing gates only require one gate operator.
-Double drive gates will require two gate operators that must communicate with one another.
-Though the cost of two operators is more expensive, a double drive gate will have a much shorter swing due to the gate opening being split between the two leafs.
+- Consider a double swing gate over a single swing – Single swing gates only require one gate operator.
+Double swing gates will require two gate operators that must communicate with one another.
+Though the cost of two operators is more expensive, a double swing gate will have a much shorter swing due to the gate opening being split between the two leafs.
 This has multiple benefits.

 - A larger single leaf may require a larger gate operator compared to powering two smaller leafs.
 Automated swing gates may serve as snow plows in the winter.
 The larger single leaf may struggle in pushing even a couple inches of snow.

-- Consider overall reliability relative to use.
-Automated swing gates may not be as reliable as automated slide gates.
+- Overall reliability relative to use.
+Automatic swing gates may not be as reliable as automatic slide gates.
 It is simple physics.
 A slide gate has a great deal less resistance in the form of snow and wind loads.
-Its profile slices through conditions as it slides back and forth whereas a swing gate must push an area equal to the overall square footage of the surface of the gate.
+Its profile slices through conditions as it slides back and forth, whereas a swing gate must push an area equal to the overall square footage of the surface of the gate.
 Slide gates can easily slice through moderate snow fall whereas swing gates will quickly build-up snow piles in front of the leaf.
 This will ultimately cause the gate operator to think it is hitting something and go into “safe mode.”

-- Consider the more secure option.
+- More secure option.
 Automated swing gates may not be as secure as automated slide gates.
-Unless equipped with an electric mechanical or magnetic lock, automated double drive swing gates may be easily pried-open to allow someone to squeeze between the two leafs.
+Unless equipped with an electric mechanical or magnetic lock, automated double swing gates may be easily pried-open to allow someone to squeeze between the two leafs.
 Slide gates may be equipped with a receiver that allows one gate to slide into another or into a receiver post.
 This makes it very difficult to pry open the gate.

 Slide gates may be more popular in commercial applications where security and reliability are paramount.
-Slide gates are available in both single and double drive applications.
-If you are thinking about a slide gate for your business or home; you should consider the following.
+Slide gates are available in both single and double swing applications.
+If you are thinking about a slide gate for your business or home, you should consider the following:

 In accordance with ASTM F 2200 and UL 325, there are some gate design considerations that should be closely adhered to avoid any unnecessary hazards.